 \begin{proof} For simplicity we will divide the proof in four steps.
 As usual, it is enough to prove the estimates in a small neighborhood~$\cA$ of the boundary.
 As before, we will write the metric as $\Bg=\Bga+x^{\frac n2+2}u$ and write the equation $Q(g)=0$ in the convenient form~\eqref{EinsteinP}.

-{\em Estimates for the source terms.} Let us begin by deriving some estimates for the functions~$\cF(u)$ and~$\cE(u)$ under the assumption that
+{\em Estimates for the source terms.} Let us begin by deriving some estimates for the functions~$\cF(u)$ and~$\cE(u)$ under the assumptions that

-where $\La$ is some small constant.
-Notice that this ensures that we can write the metric as in Section~\ref{S.linear}, that is, as $\Bg=\Bga+ xw$ with $w:=x^{\frac n2+1}u$ bounded in the norm~\eqref{hypoii}.
+cf.\ Section~\ref{S.linear}.
+Just as in that section, we will write the metric as $\Bg=\Bga+ xw$ with $w:=x^{\frac n2+1}u$ bounded in the norm~\eqref{hypoii}.
 Throughout, we will denote by $C_0$ a constant that only depends on~$\La$ and~$\de$ and we will use without further mention the properties of the adapted Sobolev spaces that we established in Sections~\ref{S.Sobolev} and~\ref{S.nonlinear}.